kovzol/geogebra-discovery/README.md

 #### Steps to build GeoGebra Discovery on Windows 10

 * Set **Developer Mode** in Windows.
-* Open a Powershell window as administrator.
-[Install Chocolatey](https://chocolatey.org/install).
-  Install MSYS2 by typing `choco install msys2` in the Powershell prompt.
-* Create a system environment variable `MSYS` with the content `winsymlinks:nativestrict`.
-  This will be mandatory to compile Tarski without running into an issue.
-* Start MSYS2/CLANG64 by starting the executable `clang64` in `C:\tools\msys64\` (we assume this is the correct installation folder).
-  Then type the following command line: `pacman -S base-devel gcc libreadline-devel libcrypt-devel openssl-devel zlib-devel swig mingw-w64-clang-x86_64-toolchain mingw-w64-clang-x86_64-swig` and press ENTER three times.
-Do not close this window yet.
+* Install [Microsoft's Java 11](https://www.microsoft.com/openjdk).
+It is safe to use the Windows x64 .msi version.
 * Install [Git for Windows](https://gitforwindows.org) (version 2.32.0(2) should work).
   Use the default settings during the installation, but enable symbolic links (this option is disabled by default).
 * Open **Git Bash** and type `git clone https://github.com/kovzol/geogebra-discovery`.
-* Go back to the MSYS2/CLANG64 window and change your working directory to see the folder from the previous step.
-  This can be set with a command like `cd /c/Users/<username>/geogebra-discovery` where `<username>` stands for you username on Windows.
-* Install [Microsoft's Java 11](https://www.microsoft.com/openjdk).
-It is safe to use the Windows x64 .msi version.
+* Type `cd geogebra-discovery`.
-* Type `./build5` in the MSYS2/CLANG64 window to build GeoGebra Discovery.
+* Type `./build5` to build the program.
 * Type `./run5` to test if GeoGebra Discovery runs properly.
 (At the moment there is no direct way to create the distribution .zip file under Windows.
 Use a different platform to create the package.)

+#### Force running realgeom

+This feature is disabled by default on all system, except on a Raspberry Pi.
+You may want to use realgeom if you intend to outsource the real geometry computations to Mathematica.
+These are the steps you need to achieve this:

+* Build the program (see above).
+* Run `helper/realgeom` to start the realgeom server.
+It will run in a separate terminal.
+* Start GeoGebra Discovery by using the command line `./run5 --realgeomws=remoteurl:http\://localhost\:8765,cas:mathematica,timeout:10` for example.

 ### Classic 6